dplin/opentable/README.md

 ### How long did you spend on the coding test?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.

-I've spent around 2hours of time on this coding test.
+I've spent around 2 hours of time on this coding test.
 I would like to add pagination and also a more efficent refine/filter logic (lazy load perhaps).
 Manipulating Javascript object is very quick but DOM is super slow in comparison.

 ### What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.